Light Gauge Printed Shrink Film

 Another environmentally friendly aspect of this amazing material is that by using less material in the manufacturing of light gauge printed shrink film, the final product weighs less than traditional printed shrink film.
 This results in yet another reduction in the materials carbon footprint as it results in a lighter load during shipping.

-- Differentiator in marketplace
+- Differentiation in marketplace

 Light gauge printed shrink film gives your products a unique look and differentiates your offerings from your competitors.
 With the aforementioned multi-side printing capabilities of this film, your product will always be more engaging to potential customers.
 This means that you can rest assured that when a consumer reaches for the store shelf, they will be more likely to pick up your products instead of those without the same shelf appeal.